 Alternatively, you can email the team or book a slot at our drop-in:

-Click here to book a slot at the virtual drop in. (every Tuesday, during school term-time, 9.30am - 1:30pm, a video or phone appointment with a SIAS advisor)
+Click here to book an online appointment (every Tuesday, during school term-time, 9.30am - 1:30pm, a video or phone appointment with a SIAS advisor)

 The service is funded by Southwark Council and is a statutory council service.
 There is an Information, Advice, Support Service in every local authority.